 Pre-Tesselated – Static

 Amount –The amount of displacement for white areas of the displacement map.
 If Use Global Settings is enabled, this value is multiplied by the global displacement Amount option.
-A value of 0.0 means the object will appear unchanged.
+A value of 0.0 means the object appears unchanged.
 Higher values produce a greater displacement effect.
-This can also be negative, in which case the displacement will push geometry inside the object.
+This can also be negative, in which case the displacement pushes geometry inside the object.

-Shift –Specifies a constant which will be added to the displacement map values, effectively shifting the displaced surface up and down along the normals.
+Shift –Specifies a constant which is added to the displacement map values, effectively shifting the displaced surface up and down along the normals.
 This can be either positive or negative.
 For more information, see the Displacement Shift example below.

-Keep Continuity – When enabled, V-Ray will try to produce a connected surface.
+Keep Continuity – When enabled, V-Ray tries to produce a connected surface.
 Use it when you get splits (usually around sharp edges) in the displaced geometry.
 For more information, see the Keep Continuity example below.

-Water Level – Geometry below this displacement level threshold will be clipped away.
-This can be used for clip mapping a displacement map value below which geometry will be clipped.
+Water Level – Geometry below this displacement level threshold is clipped away.
+This can be used for clip mapping a displacement map value below which geometry is clipped.
 For more information, see the Clip Mapping example below.